ormichae/azure-docs/articles/cognitive-services/personalizer/includes/quickstart-html-multislot-csharp.md

 * `GetTimeOfDayForContext`
 * `GetKey`
 * `GetContext`
+* `SendMultiSlotRank`
+* `SendMultiSlotReward`

 Add the following classes, which [construct the bodies of the rank/reward requests and parse their responses](#classes-for-constructing-rank/reward-requests/responses) before running the code file:

 * `Action`
 * `Slot`
 * `Context`
-* `RankRequest`
+* `MultiSlotRankRequest`
-* `RankResponse`
+* `MultiSlotRankResponse`
 * `SlotResponse`
 * `MultiSlotReward`
 * `SlotReward`

 ## Request the best action

 To complete the Rank request, the program asks the user's preferences to create a `context` of the content choices.
 The request body contains the context features, actions and their features, and a unique event ID, to receive the response.
-The `SendRank` method needs the HTTP client, request body and url to send the requst.
+The `SendMultiSlotRank` method needs the HTTP client, request body and url to send the requst.

 This quickstart has simple context features of time of day and user device.
 In production systems, determining and [evaluating](../concept-feature-evaluation.md) [actions and features](../concepts-features.md) can be a non-trivial matter.